docapostiotalliance/kafka-etl/README.md

 ## Contributions / pull requests

-Please, if you want to submit some pull requests, be sure to meet the following requirements.
+In order to submit a pull request, make sure that you meet the following requirements.

 ### Changelog

-Please keep the [changelog.md](changelog.md) file up to date.
+Make sure to keep the [changelog.md](changelog.md) file up to date.

 ### Code format

-You have to follow the same code format in order to have a better view of the real changes in the pull requests.
+You have to follow the same code format as everyone else in order to have a better view of the real changes in the pull requests.

 To install the code formatter in your pre-commit hook, execute the following commands: